MooersLab/bash-whisper-transcription/README.md

 ## Optional removal of the audio recording and opening of transcript

-If you will no longer need the audio file, you might as well remove it after the transcription is finished.
+If you no longer need the audio file, you might as well remove it after the transcription.
 Below is an example command.

 ```bash